venturadan/startup/notes.md

 3. What is a good answer to the difference between compile and interpret---they both create binaries?
 Compile once (locally) or "compile" on demand (interpreter)
 4. console tab in Chrome Inspect is a JS interpreter---is this true/exact?
 	1. sources tab lets you see code, breakpoints, step through, etc.
-6. If you want to have liveserver run JS, you need to either tell it to load Node.js, or write some HTML for it to pass to a browser, which will then run it.
+5. If you want to have liveserver run JS, you need to either tell it to load Node.js, or write some HTML for it to pass to a browser, which will then run it.
-7. JS is weakly typed
+6. JS is weakly typed
-8. figure out the code thing we did in class for most of the time
+7. figure out the code thing we did in class for most of the time
-9. pop out debugger from the browser
+8. pop out debugger from the browser
-10. what the heck was Lee talking about object vs object vs Object? objects like dictionary or map?
+9. what the heck was Lee talking about object vs object vs Object? objects like dictionary or map?
-11. undefined vs null
+10. undefined vs null
 	undefined is a type (like object is) and a "value" for that type?
-12. why are anon functions cool?
+11. why are anon functions cool?
-13. Arrow functions
+12. Arrow functions
 	1. this pointer in JS?
 In general?
-14. Closure=function with state?
+13. Closure=function with state?
-15. factory pattern
+14. factory pattern
-16. is numbers.push() an operator or a method?
+15. is numbers.push() an operator or a method?
-17. Going through 2.5 hours of code seems like it's boring everyone...Is there a way to cover the basics of JS better than that?
+16. Going through 2.5 hours of code seems like it's boring everyone...Is there a way to cover the basics of JS better than that?
-18. objects are collections? sets? of key,value pairs; key must be string (or symbol) they can be nested methods? iterator `in` vs `of`
+17. objects are collections? sets? of key,value pairs; key must be string (or symbol) they can be nested methods? iterator `in` vs `of`
-19. what the heck is up with `spread` and `rest`?
+18. what the heck is up with `spread` and `rest`?
-20. map and reduce are confusing for people, especially when we get to the beaches example
+19. map and reduce are confusing for people, especially when we get to the beaches example
 	1. why does [p.shore] mean a string?
-21. Is destructuring like unzipping in Python?
+20. Is destructuring like unzipping in Python?
-22. You can only return a single value in JS; destructuring returns lets you pretend that,s not true
+21. You can only return a single value in JS; destructuring returns lets you pretend that,s not true
-23. JS is inline and cryptic and kind of gross
+22. JS is inline and cryptic and kind of gross
 	1. does it make the functionality clear or obfuscate it?

 # Week 6
-1. JSON is a way to transfer JS objects (and few other things?) across machines or into DB
+1. JSON is a way to transfer JS objects (and a few other things?) across machines or into DB
-	1. how do you pronounce this: sawn or sun
+	1. how do you pronounce this: funny video by inventor
 	2. not a serialization of objects, just a text representation
 2. `this._weather` is a convention to tell people it's private; now you can enforce with `#`
 3. `get`/`set` makes things appear as properties rather than functions
-4. don't need to used `function` keyword inside a class
+4. don't need to use `function` keyword inside a class
-5. show attribute info (also) in DOM tree slide
-	1. should we also show JS contributing to the DOM?
 7. `document` is the name of the DOM in the browser inspecter
 8. caniuse.com tells you which JS things you can use in which browser (starting when)
 	1. MDN has this info way down at the bottom of articles as well